The fees for school year 2023-2024 are:

 UWC Maastricht offers activities for students to enjoy sports in a non-competitive setting.
 Students who are interested in competitive/team sports are encouraged to explore options in the local community.
 See, for example, Maastricht Sport (in Dutch).

-To make all parents feel welcome into the UWC Maastricht community and to give them some extra support when needed, we have a Parents’ Support Group (PSG).
-The PSG provides a social network and organizes events for the community throughout the school year.
-You can contact the Parent Support Group (PSG) for more information.
+To make all parents feel welcome into the UWC Maastricht community and to give them some extra support when needed, we have a Parents Association (PA).
+The PA provides a social network and organizes events for the community throughout the school year.
+You can contact the Parent Assiociation for more information.